Brisbane's Doctor-Led Cosmetic Clinic

 Laser vs IPL for Broken Capillaries on Face

-Laser and IPL For Broken Capillaries around the Nose
+IPL For Broken Capillaries around the Nose

-Capillaries around the nose area (also called spider veins and nose veins) often coincide with chin vessels.
+Capillaries around the nose area (also called spider and nose veins) often coincide with chin vessels.
 As a result, the nose veins appear as faint lines that streak onto the cheek, whereas veins on the nose tend to be more like a web or star, giving the nose a diffuse red appearance.
 IPL broken capillary treatment can help treat all these unwanted vessels up to 2mm.
 In contrast, lasers frequently treat vessels over 2mm and spider leg veins.

 Diathermy for Broken Capillaries